jr0senblum/jc/README.md

 ### Searializable Cache Functions (jc_s)
-Identical to the standard, CRUD functions above, except that
+Identical to the Create and Evict family of functions aboce, except:
-* Additional sequence parameter which is expected to be a monotonically increcing integer which is used to disalow "out of sequence" operations
+* Additional sequence parameter which is expected to be a monotonically increcing integer (with respect to a given Map) which is used to disalow "out of sequence" operations
 * Functions return {error, out_of_seq} if one attemts an out of sequence operation
   * evict(Map, Key, Seq)